Career Story

 My day

-My average day on board a vessel begins at around 6.20, where I wake up, shower and prepare to start work.
+Although no day is the same, our days follow set patterns.
+My average day on board a vessel begins at around 6:20, where I wake up, shower and prepare to start work.

-At 7.00, I meet with the other engineers in the engine control room to discuss the plans for the day and to prepare any safety documentation or equipment we will need.
+At 7:00, I meet with the other engineers in the engine control room to discuss the plans for the day and to prepare any safety documentation or equipment we will need.
 We also carry out a round of the engine room to ensure the machinery and systems on board are functioning as expected.

 No night is the same either.
-Engineers take turns to take the watch from midday to midnight and are responsible for any alarms that happen between these times.
+Engineers take turns to take the watch from midday to midday and are responsible for any alarms that happen between these times.
 This could mean waking up multiple times in one night.

 My biggest lesson